Gabrielafolabi/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script is written to print out the current working directory
+1 This script is written to print out the current working directory 2 Second script is to list the contect of the directory